How to Grip a Kettlebell: Part 1

 Each with their own specific postural response.
 The following 4 starting positions I learned from my friend and mentor, Geoff Neupert back in 2012 at my level II RKC.

-In the "V-grip" you literally line the bells up to make a "V".
-This will take your shoulders into internal rotation with your thumbs pointing back between your legs.
+In the "V-grip" you literally line the bells up to make a "V." This takes your shoulders into internal rotation with your thumbs pointing back between your legs.

 This set up will be challenging for an individual with tightness in the thoracic spine (upper back muscles) and can lead to rounding of the upper back.